chipzoller/hugo-clarity/README.md

 Uncomment this line from the `config.toml` file

 ```
-themesDir = "../." # uncomment if you site files are at the root level
+themesDir = "../." # Uncomment if your site files are at the root level
 ```

 Then run